 The Oxitec proposal for a Keys-based U.S. trial has received unanimous approval from U.S.-based agencies including the U.S. Centers for Disease Control, Environmental Protection Agency, Florida Department of Environmental Protection, Florida Department of Health and Florida Fish and Wildlife Conservation Commission among others.

-Although the pilot project is planned for 2021, it is not yet known exactly when or where in the Florida Keys the trial will begin.
+Although the pilot project is planned for spring 2021, it is not yet known exactly when or where in the Florida Keys the trial will begin.

 What is the potential for success of the program?